accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.9/index.md

 ---
-title: On each Web page, information must not be [conveyed by shape, size or location](#indication-given-by-shape-size-or-plocation) alone.
-Has this rule been followed?
+title: In every web page, information must not be conveyed solely [by shape, size or location](#indication-conveyed-by-shape-size-or-location).
+Is this rule respected?
 ---